Import User Accounts from a CSV File

 admimex.exe /d LDIF /f c:\file.ldif /p ONE /r CN=Users,DC=example,DC=com

-admimex.exe /i /d DSML /f c:\file.xml
+admimex.exe /i /d DSML /f "c:\file.xml"

-admimex.exe /d CSV /f c:\file.csv /r CN=Users,DC=example,DC=com /user EXAMPLE\administrator
+admimex.exe /d CSV /f c:\file.csv /r CN=Users,DC=example,DC=com /user EXAMPLE\administrator /pwd secret /p SUB

 admimex.exe @"C:\Examples\argfile.txt"

-The ARG file contents: /d LDIF /f c:\file.ldif /r CN=Users,DC=example,DC=com /p ONE
+File content example: /d LDIF /f c:\file.ldif /r CN=Users,DC=example,DC=com /p ONE

 admimex.exe /d LDIF /f c:\file.ldif /r CN=Users,DC=example,DC=com /p SUB /t (objectClass=inetOrgPerson)

-Example 7: Importing data to the New Users container, though it was exported from the 'Users' container admimex.exe /i /d LDIF /f C:\file.ldif /cf "CN=Users,DC=example,DC=com" /ct "CN=New Users,DC=example,DC=com"
+admimex.exe /i /d LDIF /f C:\file.ldif /cf "CN=Users,DC=example,DC=com" /ct "CN=New Users,DC=example,DC=com"

 admimex.exe /d TXT /f C:\file.txt /r CN=Users,DC=example,DC=com /p ONE /a displayName,telephoneNumber